5GZORRO/mda/README.md

 ### Persistence detail

-In case MDA goes down when the reload occurs, it is standard to have data loss (no requests were made to the data source for the period that the component was down).
-For the still-active monitoring specs when MDA reloads, the next run fields are updated accordingly with the current time and their steps.
+In case MDA goes down when the reload occurs, it's standard to have some data loss (no requests were made to the data source in the period that the component was down).
+For the still-active monitoring specs when MDA reloads, the next running fields are updated accordingly with the current time and their steps.

 ## Development

 ### Pipeline Description

-For the development stage, at this point, our focus has been on implementing a primary version of this component including on the pipeline a dummy OSM, a dummy VS, and a dummy component that interacts with a python client responsible to produce data and redirect to the respective dummy Kafka topic.
+For the development stage, at this point, our focus has been directed on implementing a primary version of this component, including on the pipeline, a dummy OSM, a dummy VS, and a dummy component that interacts with a python client responsible to produce data and redirect to the respective dummy Kafka topic.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32877599/110475056-4ee73a80-80d8-11eb-9756-b82e3c162688.png" />